 Best Aviator Sunglasses

 The aviator is among the most famous styles of sunglasses on the market, and you can’t step onto the street in summer without encountering dozens of people wearing them.
 These enduring shades will not go out of style because they look good on everybody.
 You can’t go wrong with these.

-Originally worn by combat pilots, their classic design exudes cool.
-They are categorized by dark lenses with thin metal frames and cable temples that hook behind your ears.
+Originally worn by combat pilots, they are some of the coolest sunglasses you can get your hands on.
+They are categorized by their dark lenses and a thin metal frame with cable temples that hook behind your ears.
 They come in square and teardrop varieties, so you have your pick.

 The classic Wayfarer is the other most famous sunglasses style that you’ll see all around you on the street.
 And for good reason, because anyone can pull these off.

 You’ll recognize these popular shades by their trapezoid frames and sturdy arms that give the wearer a masculine look with a hint of danger.